 Every year, excitement fills the air as Commencement approaches.
 Spring has arrived and students are eager to graduate and move on to the next phase of their lives.
-This year, as the university welcomes U.S. Senator Mark R. Warner as its Commencement speaker, families should prepare for a packed and lively event.
+This year, as the university welcomes David Rubenstein, co-founder and co-CEO of The Carlyle Group, as its Commencement speaker, families should prepare for a packed and lively event.

 Where and when is Commencement?

 Spring Commencement will be held May 17, at the Patriot Center.
 Graduates and guests should arrive no later than 9 a.m. as the ceremony begins at 10 a.m.
 Graduates will assemble at 9 a.m. on the Johnson Center North Plaza.
 Convocation information is here.

 Does my family need tickets?